vsouza/awesome-ios/README.md

  * [Lightning-Table](https://github.com/electrickangaroo/Lightning-Table) - A declarative api for working with UITableView.
  * [Static](https://github.com/venmo/Static) - Simple static table views for iOS in Swift. :large_orange_diamond:
  * [FXBlurView](https://github.com/nicklockwood/FXBlurView) - UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
+ * [NGAParallaxMotion](https://github.com/michaeljbishop/NGAParallaxMotion) - A tiny category on UIView that allows you to set one property: "parallaxIntensity" to achieve a parallax effect with UIMotionEffect

 ##### Activity Indicator